The difference between Lasers & IPL

 Thankfully, most modern laser IPL devices make this process much easier but it is still necessary that we have a highly skilled operator to perform the IPL treatments.

 Hair grows in cycles and many factors influence its growth including age, ethnicity, weight, hormones, diet, medication and metabolism along with your hair’s location, thickness and resilience.
 Only hair that is in its growing cycle will be destroyed at each treatment session.
 The number of hairs growing at any one time and the length of time between treatments varies, but generally we allow 4 to 8 weeks.
 There is sometimes mild pain associated with laser treatments.
 This discomfort ranges in intensity and has been descried from as mild as the snap of a rubber band to the sensation of a hot pinprick.
-When treating sensitive areas (upper lip and bikini areas) we utilise specific protocols to lessen the discomfort and may even elect to use a topical anaesthetic cream, which helps reduce any discomfort such as Emla (although if you have applied Emla prior to your treatment you must notify your Therapist prior to the treatment).
+When treating sensitive areas (upper lip and bikini areas) we utilise specific protocols to lessen the discomfort.

-There are two distinct differences between laser and intense pulsed light system.
-One is in the area that can be treated in one go and also the treatment speed.
-Generally IPL treatment heads are up to 8 times larger than the small spot produced by lasers and therefore treatments are much quicker.
+The distinct differences between laser and intense pulsed light system.
 The other difference is the wavelength of light produced.Lasers produce light with one specific wavelength whilst IPL utilise an entire waveband.
 Different wavelengths penetrate the skin to different depths so using IPL is like using a group of lasers in a single treatment.
 IPL provides the ability to change the wavelength of the light, making them more versatile in the range of treatments.

-IPL is gentler on the skin than lasers.
-Energist VPL has a separate cooling system around the sapphire of the treatment head in addition to the inbuilt cooling system.
+Lutronics Solari – Delivering the precision you need with advanced laser technology, see the visible results with a controlled square pulse.
+Hair reduction with medical grade equipment TGA approved has a separate cooling system around the sapphire of the treatment head in addition to the inbuilt cooling system.
 Therefore, reducing the risk of pigmentary changes.